Sandy Koufax: 1966 season

 In April 1966, Kerlan told Koufax it was time to retire and that his arm could not take another season.
 By this time, Koufax could no longer straighten his arm and it occasionally went numb, causing him to drop anything he was holding.
 Koufax kept Kerlan's advice to himself, having decided the year before to make 1966 his last season.
 He went out to pitch every fourth day, accumulating 323 innings and not missing a start.

 He posted a 27–9 win-loss record, with 317 strikeouts and a 1.73 earned run average, and won his third pitching Triple Crown.
 Koufax won his third unanimous Cy Young Award, the first pitcher ever to win three, and was again runner-up for the National League MVP Award, finishing behind Roberto Clemente of the Pirates.
 (Note: While Koufax received more first place votes than Clemente did in the 1966 MVP race, the latter had a higher vote share, edging out Koufax by 78% to 74%.)

 On September 25, the day after Yom Kippur, Koufax matched up with Ken Holtzman of the Chicago Cubs, a fellow Jewish southpaw.
 At Wrigley Field, Koufax allowed only two runs (one unearned), both in the first inning, but lost by a 2–1 score.
-Holtzman carried a no-hitter into the 9th, allowing only one run and one hit.
+Holtzman carried a no-hitter into the 9th, allowing only one run and two hits.
 It was Koufax's last regular season loss.

 In the final game of the regular season, the Dodgers had to beat the Phillies to win the pennant.
 In the second game of a doubleheader, Koufax faced Jim Bunning for the second time that season.
 On two days' rest, Koufax pitched a 6–3 complete-game victory to clinch the pennant, the final win of his career.